ome/omero-guide-scripts/docs/extended_description.rst

 To clarify the provenance of objects listed in the csv, you can choose to export \
 additional columns for the name of the parent objects.

-Those columns are by default excluded from the Key-value pairs using the import \
+Those columns are by default excluded from the Key-Value pairs using the import \
-script (<PARENT> value of the "Columns to exclude" parameter matches all parent \
+script (<PARENT> Value of the "Columns to exclude" parameter matches all parent \
 containers: PROJECT, DATASET, SCREEN, PLATE, WELL and RUN)

 Default Namespace